ulyngs/pagedownCV/README.md

 <a href="https://ulriklyngs.com/pdfs/2021_jan_academic_cv.pdf"><img src="examples/cur_cv_pg1.jpg"></a>

 The two-column resume layout I use for brief, professional 2-page resumés.
-I originally made this layout in Microsoft Word (!).
+I originally made this layout in Microsoft Word.
 After I became enamoured with R Markdown, I at some point set out to recreate it with `pagedown` (example 2):

 <a href="https://ulyngs.github.io/pagedown-cv/two-column-paged-brief.html"><img src="examples/page1_new.png"></a>